Statues of Cynisca: Cultural impact

 Whether Cynisca competed on her own accord or not and to what extent there were other influences and incentives for Sparta and her family, her success and the physical commemoration of her victories in prominent public spaces seemed to have played a role in inspiring the later successful female athletes in the Olympics in the 4th century.
 As Sarah Pomeroy writes, “In Greece it was not uncommon to treat athletes as heroes, but Cynisca was the first woman to be elevated to this status.”
 According to Pausanias, many Greek women, especially from Sparta, won Olympic chariot races after Cynisca.
 One of these female victors, Euryleonis who won in 368 B.C., was commemorated with a statue of her own on the Acropolis, a traditional monument site for male achievement.
-Pausanias even notes that after the Greco-Persian War, in Lacedaemon, a region in Sparta where the one of the statues stood, the people were “the keenest breeders of horses,” noting Cynisca's impact on the region.
+Pausanias even notes that after the Greco-Persian War, in Lacedaemon, a region in Sparta where one of the statues stood, the people were “the keenest breeders of horses,” noting Cynisca's impact on the region.

 The incomplete information, both from what Pausanias and his contemporaries received in the second century A.D., and what current scholars know, point to how a monument in public space can craft and accelerate narratives based on the interpretation that's readily available on the monument.
 In the case of the Cynisca honors, the story of a triumphant champion is that readily available interpretation, while the more complex background for what occurred at the time requires deeper digging, and therefore often gets left behind by recorders of history like Pausanias.